Skip to main content

 These are just a few examples of GMP violations – many more exist.
 In all cases, when pharmaceutical companies don’t follow the strict FDA regulations ensuring that drugs are safe to use, consumers are at risk.
 An FDA whistleblower who is familiar with these regulations, and who has an inside view to their employers’ practices in following – or cheating – these regulations, can help protect public safety by contacting a pharmaceutical whistleblower attorney.
 A company’s attempt to fraudulently evade the FDA’s GMP regulations could form the basis of a False Claims Act (FCA) case, potentially triggering a significant FDA whistleblower reward.

-The False Claims Act – Pharmaceutical Whistleblower Protection & Rewards.
+The False Claims Act – FDA Whistleblower Protection & Rewards.

 When a pharmaceutical whistleblower initiates a case under the FCA, they file their complaint under seal, making the allegations of the complaint confidential.
 The FCA also provides whistleblowers statutory protection from employment retaliation.